LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 ```

-These filters can be combined using conditions ‘&’ and ‘|’ to produce data similar to the one from the variable 'notstranger' except we call this subset of the dataframe 'knew_of_and_injured':
+These filters can be combined using conditions and (`&`) and or (`|`) to produce data similar to the one from the variable 'notstranger' except we call this subset of the dataframe 'knew_of_and_injured':